cedar-policy/rfcs/text/0024-schema-syntax.md

 A declared action indicates either none, one, or both of the following:

-1. What action groups it may be a member of, using `in`
+1. What action groups it is a member of, using `in`
 2. What principal, resource, and context types it may be coupled with in a request (if any), using `appliesTo`

 Specifying `[]` for the `in` component is equivalent to omitting `in` entirely.
 An action that has no `appliesTo` component essentially names an action group: having no possible principal and/or resource types means there’s no way to submit a legal request with the action.

 The `appliesTo` specificiation uses record syntax, where the "attributes" of the record may be any combination of `principal`, `resource`, and `context`, with the following constraints.
 + If `principal` and/or `resource` is given, the accompanying type must be either